karakolina08/TodoApplication/README.md

 # TodoApplication
-To-do application is a web application developen in Angular 4, .NET CORE and SQL Server as DB.
+To-do application is a web application developed in Angular 4, .NET CORE and SQL Server as DB.

 Folders:
 - DB scripts: Data Base schema (SQL Server) of todo application.